wp-plugins/facebook-subscriber-widget/readme.txt

 == Screenshots ==
 1. The Pplugin admin in widget sidebar.
-2. The plugin output on your webstite.
+2. The plugin output with standard layout on your webstite.
+3. The plugin output with button count layout on your webstite.
+4. The plugin output with box count layout on your webstite.

 == Upgrade Notice ==

 N/A

 == Changelog ==

+= 1.1 =
+*Added layout support

 = 1.0 =
 * Initial Release